saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-2-migration.md

 ### Appium capabilities

 One significant difference between old and new protocols is in the format of capabilities.
 Previously called "desired capabilities", and now called simply "capabilities", there is now a requirement for a so-called "vendor prefix" on any non-standard capabilities.
-The list of standard capabilities is given in the [WebDriver Protocol spec](https://www.w3.org/TR/webdriver/#capabilities), and includes a few commonly used capabilities such as browserName and platformName.
+The list of standard capabilities is given in the [WebDriver Protocol spec](https://www.w3.org/TR/webdriver/#capabilities), and includes a few commonly used capabilities such as [`browserName`](/dev/test-configuration-options/#browsername-1) and [`platformName`](/dev/test-configuration-options/#platformname-1).

 These standard capabilities continue to be used as-is.
 All other capabilities must include a "vendor prefix" in their name.
 A vendor prefix is a string followed by a colon, such as `appium:`.
 Most of Appium's capabilities go beyond the standard W3C capabilities and must therefore include vendor prefixes (we recommend that you use `appium:` unless directed otherwise by documentation).
 For example: